Product Version: 10.0

-How can I manually encrypt a Backup Repository?
+How do I manually encrypt a Backup Repository?

 If you still want to encrypt your Backup Repository manually, refer to the information below.

-To keep VM backups in an encrypted form, you can set up AES 256 encrypted volume on a Linux machine and then create a Backup Repository on the encrypted volume.
+To keep VM backups in an encrypted form, you can set up an AES 256 encrypted volume on a Linux machine and then create a Backup Repository on the encrypted volume.
 Note that the volume should be unencrypted in order to write data to it.
-After backup is complete, the Backup Repository can be detached in the product (to ensure that the data is consistent) and the volume can be unmounted (so it becomes encrypted again).
+After a backup has completed, the Backup Repository can be detached in the product (to ensure that the data is consistent) and the volume can be unmounted (so it is encrypted again).
 Before the next job run, the volume should be decrypted and the Backup Repository should be attached to the product.
-These operations can be automated with scripts and using NAKIVO Backup & Replication HTTPS APIs.
+These operations can be automated with scripts and by using NAKIVO Backup & Replication HTTPS APIs.

 Follow the steps below to set up an encrypted volume on a Ubuntu machine.

 Step 1: Prepare a Linux Machine

 - Log in to the machine as root or switch to root using:

 - Add a new SCSI disk to the machine.
 The disk will be used to store the Backup Repository and should have enough space to keep your backups.